ysaito2/blog/Interests.markdown

 - i think opportunity will come up when FSD is solved and many applications for real-world AI immerges
 - tesla/comma.ai are ahead of the pack for real world systems, deepmind for solving hard science problems
 - many applications of vision-based AI systems
-- projects run by deepmind have potential to cascade to many industries
+- projects run by deepmind have potential to have massive improvements to many industries
 - pro
     - opportunity to make difference in many industries
     - lots of energy in the domain